Black Southerners: History

+White European colonists turned to Africans as a cheaper, more plentiful labor source than Native Americans and poor white indentured servants.
+Native Americans in the region also died from diseases due to the Spanish.

+White men frequently raped black women in the South and committed acts of sexual violence against black female slaves.

 Origins

 Black cotton pickers in the southern United States, 1850.

 The history of Africans in the South dates to 1619, when a ship headed toward San Juan, Mexico was intercepted by two pirate ships.
 The pirates expected to steal precious metals like gold and silver, but they found that the ship held 350 black Africans from the Kingdom of Ndongo on the Kwanza River in north central Angola.
 The pirates took 60 of the best and healthiest slaves to the English colony of Jamestown with the hopes of selling them to the manpower-deprived city.
 The settlers of Jamestown purchased 32 slaves (17 men and 15 women), with the hopes that slave labor would help expand the colony.
 These slaves and their descendants worked wherever they were needed up until 1705.
 Between 1619 and the outbreak of the American Revolutionary War in 1775, hundreds of thousands of black Africans were sold into slavery and imported into the Thirteen Colonies.